myshell-ai/AIlice/README.md

 ![IACT](./IACT.jpg)
 *IACT Architecture Diagram.
 A user requirement to build a page for image collection and display is dynamically decomposed into two tasks: coder_spider and coder_website.
 When coder_spider encounters difficulties, it proactively seeks assistance from its caller, proxy_cat_gallery.
 Proxy_cat_gallery then creates another agent, researcher_api, and employs it to address the issue.*

-AIlice can be regarded as **a computer powered by a LLM**, and its features include:
+Ailice can be regarded as **a computer powered by a LLM**, and its features include:

 - Representing input, output, programs, and data in text form.